Bernard Shaw (journalist): Career

 He is also remembered for his reporting on the 1991 Gulf War.
-His journalistic involvement in this moment of history led him to be recognized as one of the “Boys of Baghdad” (Vargas, 2022).
+His journalistic involvement in this moment of history led him to be recognized as one of the three “Boys of Baghdad” (Vargas, 2022).
 Reporting with CNN correspondents John Holliman and Peter Arnett from the Al-Rashid Hotel in Baghdad, he found shelter under a desk as he reported cruise missiles flying past his window.
 He also made frequent trips back and forth from the hotel's bomb shelter.
 While describing the situation in Baghdad, he famously stated "Clearly I've never been there, but this feels like we're in the center of hell."

 Shaw moderated the October 2000 vice-presidential debate between Dick Cheney and Joe Lieberman.

 Shaw co-anchored CNN's Inside Politics from 1992 until he retired from CNN in March 2001.
 He then occasionally appeared on CNN, including in May 2005, when a plane flew into restricted air space in Washington, D.C.
 He co-anchored Judy Woodruff's last broadcast on CNN in June 2005.
 Shaw reflected over his 41 years in journalism, that his success was not worth what he missed in his personal life.
 Shaw appeared on the June 1, 2020, episode of CNN's Erin Burnett OutFront to recognize the 40th anniversary of the start of the network.